tallesl/qckwinsvc/README.md

 This is just a little wrapper around [node-windows](https://github.com/coreybutler/node-windows) to install/uninstall a windows service.

-For more complete usage use *node-windows* directly.
+For a more complete usage, use *node-windows* directly.

 ## Installing